 We hope the kinks are resolved long before 2018.

 Restaurant, hospitality and grocery insiders call it the wall.
 You know, the place where you have to publicly display your liquor license and other stuff the State of Tennessee issues.

-We hear it all too often from restaurant, bar, hotel and grocery store owners and managers: what signs do I have to post on the wall?
+We hear it all too often from restaurant, bar, hotel, liquor store and grocery store owners and managers: what signs do I have to post on the wall?

 Here is what Tennessee state law requires you to publicly post: